madfrozen/penplotter/README.md

 # 🖊️ PenPlotter
 ### Todo
 - Add CLI for moving with gcode from terminal
-- Add Mcommand for vacuum bed on off

 ## Getting The Code
 Connect you you Arduino Uno Q and open a terminal in it.